3C0D/obsidian-sample-plugin-modif/README.md

-# Obsidian Sample Plugin Modifications
+# Obsidian Sample Plugin Modifications Sass Ready

+## Installation (!Important)
+When you are using the template for this branch,you need to check use all branchs. there is a batch in the repo to replace the master branch by sass-ready one. run this once

 ## Development (Add this to your README)